-The island of Hispaniola has a number of species and varieties of conifers and palms threatened with extinction.
-Besides Hispaniolan pine (Pinus occidentalis) and some of the most common palm, such as the royal (Roystonea borinquena) and cana palms (Sabal), very little is known about their status, especially of the most rare ones.
-Most are threatened due to habitat destruction or degradation and overexploitation.
+The island of Hispaniola has many species and varieties of conifers and palms threatened with extinction.
+Besides Hispaniolan pine (Pinus occidentalis) and some of the most common palms, such as the royal (Roystonea borinquena) and cana palms (Sabal), very little is known about their status, especially of the most rare or narrowly restricted ones.
+However, most of these trees are considered endangered due to habitat destruction or degradation by farming, fires, development and / or overexploitation.

-Thanks to a grant from the Critical Ecosystem Partnership Fund (CEPF), along with IUCN, we are assessing the status of: 1) Three conifer species, with special attention to junipers (Juniperus gracilior) and podocarps (Podocarpus buchii), and 2) Thirteen palm species.
-Our goal is to develop conservation action plans and update the Vascular Plant Red List of the Dominican Republic aand the IUCN´s Red List.
+Thanks to a grant from the Critical Ecosystem Partnership Fund (CEPF), along with IUCN, we are assessing the status of the Sierra de Bahoruco conifers (Juniperus gracilior var. ekmanii y J.g. urbaniana) and podocarp species (Podocarpus buchii), as well as 12 palm species found in the Dominican Republic´s side of the La Selle-Sierra deBahoruco-Hoya de Enriquillo Corridor.
+Our goal is to develop conservation action plans and update the IUCN´s Red List. as well as the Vascular Plant Red List of the Dominican Republic.

 Palms and conifers are very appreciated around the world, whether from the economic vlaue of their wood, its leaves or as ornamental plants.
 Also, many have aromatic and medicinal properties.
 Often, their fruits and seeds are food for fauna (especially birds), which help disperse them, thus maintaining natural forest diversity in Hispaniola.
 Their trunk serves often as a nesting cavity, especially for Hispaniolan Parrots, a vulnerable species to extinction.